zaid-ahmed1/TangibleMomentsCameraKit/README.md

 6. 🎥 WebRTC video streaming
    --------------------------------
-- **Purpose:** Stream passthrough video stream over WebRTC to another client over web.
+- **Purpose:** Stream the Passthrough Camera stream over WebRTC to another client using WebSockets.
 - **Description:** This sample uses [SimpleWebRTC](https://assetstore.unity.com/packages/tools/network/simplewebrtc-309727), which is a Unity-based WebRTC wrapper that facilitates peer-to-peer audio, video, and data communication over WebRTC using [Unitys WebRTC package](https://docs.unity3d.com/Packages/com.unity.webrtc@3.0/manual/index.html).
 It leverages [NativeWebSocket](https://github.com/endel/NativeWebSocket) for signaling and supports both video and audio streaming.
 You will need to setup your own websocket signaling server beforehand, either online or in LAN.
 You can find more information about the necessary steps [here](https://www.youtube.com/watch?v=-CwJTgt_Z3M)

 Getting Started with PCA